-- Taste Buds Changing Under Stress - First, the biggest issue is that it does appear taste buds can change when they're under stress.
-It's not clear why, but stress seems to alter the perception of taste, indicating that there is some underlying issue that can create unusual tastes in your mouth.
+- Taste Buds Changing During Stress First, the biggest issue is that it does appear taste buds can be affected when you’re stressed.
+Research by Parker and colleagues shows that there are certain hormone receptors in our taste buds that get activated during stress.
+It's not entirely clear why, but stress seems to alter the perception of taste.

-- Acid Reflux - Anxiety can exacerbate acid reflux symptoms.
+- Acid Reflux Anxiety can exacerbate acid reflux symptoms.
 This can bring your stomach acids into your throat, which often you can taste.
 You can sometimes taste your acid reflux even if it never reaches your tongue.
-Acid reflux is not necessarily dangerous, but it is definitely a problem when you also have anxiety.
+Acid reflux is not necessarily dangerous, but it is definitely uncomfortable.

-- General Sensitivity - Anxiety can also make you much more sensitive to the way you experience taste.
+- General Sensitivity Anxiety can also make you much more sensitive to the way you experience taste.
 This type of sensitivity can make normal changes in your taste - for example, from bleeding gums, from bacteria, from something you ate, etc. - taste stronger than if you didn't have anxiety.
-Everyone has bad tastes in their mouth constantly, but anxiety makes a person more likely to notice these tastes and amplify them to the point where they feel as though their mouth has changed.
+Everyone has bad tastes in their mouth occasionally, but anxiety makes a person more likely to notice these tastes and amplify them to the point where they feel distressed.

-These are just some of the issues that can lead to taste changes from anxiety, and it's not a complete list either.
-Some medicines can cause metallic tastes, some anxiety conditions can exacerbate oral health issues, and there is some evidence that people that suffer from panic attacks experience taste changes, possibly as a result of adrenaline or hyperventilation.
+These are just some of the issues that can lead to taste changes from anxiety.
+Some medicines can cause metallic tastes, some anxiety conditions can exacerbate oral health issues, and people with panic attacks may experience taste changes as a result of adrenaline or hyperventilation.

 How to Control Taste Symptoms

-Taste issues are not generally something that one can control, other than simply putting something in your mouth that tastes good.
+Taste issues are not generally something that one can control directly, other than simply putting something in your mouth that tastes good.
 Some people find that chewing gum helps them with stress, and the flavors of gum can often drown out any of the negative tastes that you have.

-The only true way to stop the taste problems from anxiety is to address your anxiety directly, and ensure that you are doing what it takes to get your anxiety to decrease.
+The only true way to stop the taste problems from anxiety is to address your anxiety directly, and ensure that you are doing what it takes to get appropriate treatment.